 Before the Internet, people were our search engines.

 Back then we had a friend whose mind was a compendium of popular music from the previous 50 years.
 If a song came to mind and we couldn’t identify a strand of lyrics or the name of a musician, he knew the title and composer and who recorded it.
 He loved getting calls that tapped into his knowledge.

 Back then, my five-year-old asked me what term meant the opposite of nocturnal animal.
 I didn’t know the answer.
-I did know our neighbor, who worked in an unrelated field but loved natural history, would probably know.
+I did know our neighbor, who loved natural history, would probably know.
 So my son and I called him.
 He told us the answer was “diurnal.”
 He was honored to be asked, and for years afterwards made a special point to share science observations with our son.

-Back then, the oldest people on your street could tell you what originally occupied the oldest building in your neighborhood, before it was a phone store.
-They’d tell you it was once a butcher shop that made the best kielbasa or a speakeasy or an orphanage where kids stared from behind an iron fence, at least that’s what the oldest person they knew always said.
+Back then, the oldest people on your street could tell you what originally occupied the oldest building in your neighborhood, before it was a phone store or a bar.
+They’d tell you it was once a butcher shop that made the best kielbasa or an orphanage where kids stared from behind an iron fence, at least that’s what the oldest person they knew always said.

 Back then, if you needed the answer to a cooking question you asked the lady in the apartment a few doors down who often rode the up elevator with bags of raw ingredients and whose place always smelled amazing.

 If you weren’t sure of how to do a repair, you went to the locally-run hardware store where the person behind the counter (and probably a customer or two) weighed in on what part you needed and how to do the job right the first time.
 If you were a male old enough to shave you also endured some ribbing about not already knowing what you were doing.

 If you didn’t know dance steps or constellations or casserole recipes or obscure history facts there was someone who knew or someone who insisted they knew who you should talk to.
 This person would gladly tell you more than you wanted to know.
 You just had to ask.